abhijna1128/INCTURE_REACT/readme.md

 npm install axios

 Middleware:
-Its a function that sits between our action adn reducer We can intercept,modify,delete or cancel our action before it reaches to reducer
+Its a function that sits between our action and reducer We can intercept,modify,delete or cancel our action before it reaches to reducer

 If we want to perform asynchronous operations like api call,log actions for debugging,handle authentications, loading ondicators etc we use Middleware